LemmySmackett/LemmySmackettCom/content/stories/general/re_calicos.md

 The Merchant gulped and nodded.

 She leaned in and took hold of his lapel, caressing the coarse fabric with her nimble fingers.
-"Got any calicos?" Ω [^1]
+"Got any calicos?" ■ [^1]
 [^1]:Inspired by [this painting.
 (Source: @Rythaze on X/Twitter)](/images/merchant_cats.jpg)